AVSystem/scala-commons/docs/CBOR.md

 # CBOR support

-`commons-core` module comes with built-in implementation of [Compact Binary Object Representation](https://cbor.io/) via `CborInput` and `CborOutput`.
+`commons-core` module comes with built-in implementation of [Concise Binary Object Representation](https://cbor.io/) via `CborInput` and `CborOutput`.
 They can be used to serialize and deserialize any type that has a `GenCodec` instance.

 However, plain `GenCodec` cannot use all the power of CBOR, requiring some additional support.